hjt523/QA_practical_devops_project/README.md

 # Setup

 To get this App working you need to install jenkins on a ubuntu virtual machine and setup, then clone this git repository into a jenkins pipeline project / set it up to follow the main branch.
 After that create instances and setup firewall permissions for those you intend to use, you'll need to specify the machine names in the ansible playbook yaml in order for them to setup correctly but otherwise building the pipeline should work.
+SSH keys need to be generated for the jenkins use on the jenkins instance and given to the other instances so the swarm can be built and connected together.

+# Potential improvements
+- Might be cool to incorporate some existing fortran code i have for writing images to provide a sort of pseudo picture of the idea with some randomised element there too?

 ## Requirements